 Basically, the mechanics of acne are a series of events with more and more visible consequences, sort of like The House that Jack Built.

-On a serious note, Human Microbiome Project revealed that we are living in a close symbiosis with billions of microorganisms, most of which are good for us (unless for some reason they are out of control).
+On a more serious note, Human Microbiome Project revealed that we live in symbiosis with billions of microorganisms, most of which are good for us (unless for some reason they are out of control).

 Thousands of bacterium species live on the skin and they counterbalance each other and co-exist in harmony keeping the skin healthy.

-The newest strategy is based on the restoration of the skin’s micro-community, or the ecoflora as microbiologists put it.
+The newest strategy is based on the restoration of the skin’s micro-community — the microbiome or the ecoflora as microbiologists call it.
 The beneficial bacteria take control over acne bacteria’s hysterical multiplication, drive away harmful bacteria species, and produce anti-inflammatory agents, effectively suppressing not only the overzealous 5-alpha-reductase, but inflammatory enzymes as well.
-The skin’s ecoflora is restored by more or less the same solutions that people now use to rebalance their gut bacteria: prebiotics and probiotics.
+The skin’s microbiome is restored by more or less the same solutions that people now use to rebalance their gut bacteria: prebiotics and probiotics.

 What are prebiotics and probiotics?